WP-for-Church/Sermon-Manager/readme.txt

 ## Changelog ##
 ### 2.7.1 ###
 * Fix shortcode ordering/no sermons
+* Fix crash on servers that do not have MBString extension

 ### 2.7 ###
 * Add WordPress search support to sermons